TypicalIllusion/AFK/README.md

 # AFK
 If command in the `~` console is .afk, you will go into overwatch mode.
 This makes you __NOT__ respawn.
+Running the command will take you out of overwatch mode.
+IT SHOULD KILL YOU!
 # Config Options
 | Name | Type | Description | Default |
 | --- | --- | --- | --- |